bresettem/intro_to_reactjs/README.md

      - "Good morning" should have a red text color.
      - "Good afternoon" should have a green text color.
      - "Good evening" should have a blue text color.

+## 286: React Components

+1. Introduction to Components

+   - React components enable the organization of web applications into reusable and manageable parts.
+   - Improves code readability, maintainability, and reusability.

+2. Creating a Heading Component

+   - Demonstrated the process of creating a custom heading component in Pascal case (e.g., `Heading`).
+   - Utilized JSX to return HTML elements within the component.

+3. Organizing Components

+   - Explored the benefits of organizing components into separate files.
+   - Used ES6 import/export functionality for structuring component files.

+4. Practice with List Component

+   - Encouraged hands-on practice by creating a custom list component (`List`).
+   - Emphasized component export for use in other files.
+   - Implemented components in the main React code.

+5. Folder Structure

+   - Introduced the concept of a dedicated `components` folder for housing React components.
+   - Highlighted the importance of maintaining an organized file structure.

+6. Next Steps

+   - Discussed the common structure of React apps, featuring an `index.js` file rendering the main `App` component.
+   - Mentioned the possibility of further subdivision into subfolders for organization.

+7. Practical Application
+   - Provided a hands-on exercise for creating and structuring components in a real-world scenario.